 Our 5-year plan was developed through detailed stakeholder consultation, has identified adult earlier diagnosis as an urgent initiative.
 Our multi award-winning Headsmart campaign has already reduced diagnosis times for children with a brain tumour from over 3 months to 6.5 weeks.
 We rely on evidence and our service-users to guide our approach and we maintain a high performing team across The Charity to deliver informed and scalable projects with the biggest impact.

 Read more about the Charity running this project.

 Campaigns Manager.
 Hayley has led the relaunch of HeadSmart and has the expertise to launch an adult earlier diagnosis campaign.

-Head of Digital Engagement (new post) implementing our digital engagement strategy, including our earlier diagnosis campaign for adults.
+Head of Digital Engagement.
+Nick is implementing our digital engagement strategy, including our earlier diagnosis campaign for adults.

 Head of Engagement.
 Sue will be engaging with healthcare professionals to raise awareness of brain tumours and the services we offer.